 If the child therapist usually meets with the child the initial session, ask if it would be okay if you have a parent-only session first.
 A good child therapist will be flexible.

 At the parent-only session ask yourself these questions:

 Is the child therapist warm and engaging?
 If you are not connecting with the child therapist, chances are your child won’t either.
 Child therapists are human and just like people in the real world – you will connect with some and not with others.

 Did you leave feeling uplifted and hopeful or overwhelmed and doubtful?
 How the child therapist made you feel is an indication of how they will make your child feel.
 When I hear parents tell me, “I feel so much better just talking about it” or “I feel better about everything already” – I know it was a successful parent session.

 Do they work with kids?

 Okay – you might think that is a dumb question.
 Of course they work with kids – they are a child therapist.
-But, some therapist work with everyone.
+But, some therapists work with everyone.
 They may have put on their website or profile that they work with kids – but that doesn’t mean they specialize in children.